NewJerseyStyle/HKCCCU-CIMP_GAME.2015.4/README.md

 # HKCCCU-CIMP_GAME.2015.4

-New version of the game, upgrade still in progress
+New version of the game, upgrade gave up

+Moved to Respo: CIMP-GAME-Anniversary